brycewray/hugo-site/content/posts/2022/03/using-dart-sass-hugo-sequel.md

 ## The scripts

-Once you have the appropriate one of these set up as your on-host build script (remember to make that setting in the appropriate place!), the only thing you'll have to change from time to time is the `DARTSASS_VERSION` variable, based on the [latest available release of Embedded Dart Sass](https://github.com/sass/dart-sass-embedded/releases).
+Once you have the appropriate one of these set up as your on-host build script[^shellSyntax] (remember to make that setting in the appropriate place!), the only thing you'll have to change from time to time is the `DARTSASS_VERSION` variable, based on the [latest available release of Embedded Dart Sass](https://github.com/sass/dart-sass-embedded/releases).
 Before using one of the scripts, you also should make sure it has sufficient *write permissions*, using the [following tip](https://community.cloudflare.com/t/permission-denied-on-build-script/295840/6) I found in a Cloudflare forum discussion on the subject:

+[^shellSyntax]: Since it's a shell script, you'll need to use the right syntax.
+Let's say your normal build command is `hugo --minify`, and you've named your chosen shell script `build-to-host.sh`.
+That means you'll go into the right place in your host's settings and change the build command **from** `hugo --minify` **to** `./build-to-host.sh`.
+(That `./` at the beginning is utterly necessary.)

 > You can store the \[script] in \[Git] using `git add --chmod=+x build.sh`.